Google Data Studio Tutorial

 Create a calculated field at chart level

 This option is a little easier.
-Simply click “Add a field” below the existing dimension(s) and metric(s) you have selected.
+Simply click on “Add a field” below the existing dimension(s) and metric(s) you have selected.

 data studio

-Next, select “Add a new field”.
+Then select “Add a new field”.
 This panel will appear:

 data studio

-From here, enter the formula for your new field (simply typing in the name of the desired metric will open a menu of options) and click “Apply”.
+From here, enter the formula for your new field simply typing in the name of the desired metric will open a menu of options and click “Apply”.

 Your new field will be added to the chart.

-An excellent summary of the sample calculated metrics, including:
+summary of the calculated sample metrics.

-• No Bounce Rate
+• No bounce rate

 • Page views per transaction